williambattista726/EaglercraftX-Client/README.md

 5) In the client set up servers for both addresses
 6) Join either server

+### If it lags, use the offline HTML file instead of the browser client.

 ## No LAN?
 No problem.
 If for some reason you are unable to connect between computers on your LAN network, or want to play outside of a LAN network.